 Conformity is one thing that people (especially youth), recent, have been actively fighting against.
 They no longer want to behave in accordance with socially accepted conventions and standards.

 People nowadays do not like the fact that when it comes to marriage, it’s all about getting approval from civil and religious authorities.
 You have to go to a religious institution and a legal one in order to tie the knot with your beloved when the two people in the relationship should be the only ones who matter.
-They believe relationships should be strictly personal; religion and the government should be kept out of it.
+They believe that relationships should strictly remain personal, keeping religion and the government out of it.

 The conventional concept of marriage has become obsolete as society has “progressed”.
 Progressed is in quotation marks because while we wish all of society would progress together, this is not so.
-The conventional marriage concepts are still practised around the world and for those who would dare go against them, there is a full package of social stigma and discrimination.
+People around the world still practice conventional marriage concepts, and those who dare go against them face a full package of social stigma and discrimination.

 Till the world learns to accept all types of human connections (e.g. single-parent households, gay couples, cohabiting couples and so on) and broaden our definitions and boundaries, marriage will continue to be one of the last things in people’s minds